Brantlab/CFD-HUGO/content/FAQ/Volunteer.md

 ---

-**Option 3:**  Stop by the Village of Convoy office and fill out an appication
+**Option 3:**  Stop by the Village of Convoy office and fill out an application